A 7.2-channel receiver optimized for 4K TV and the highest quality gaming experience.

-It has Bluetooth, but it lacks reliable connectivity and is difficult to pair to some devices.
-Doesn't have the best sound, and the bass isn't very deep.
+It has Bluetooth but lacks reliable connectivity and is difficult to pair to some devices.
+The bass isn't very deep.

 Audio-video receivers, better known simply as receivers, are the heart of home stereo and home theater systems all over the world.
 They take our favorite content – whether from cable boxes, 4K gaming consoles, vinyl turntables, or streaming services – and amplify the audio through two or more speakers.
 Whether you’re looking to build your first hi-fi setup or ready to get serious about home theater surround sound, you’re going to need a good receiver.